 While an uncomfortable topic, planning for your death is an important part of your life.
 Putting together the right blend of legal documents to ensure your loved ones do not have to worry at the time of your death or serious illness is a wonderful gift to leave your spouse, children, grandchildren and other loved ones.
 If you die without a Last Will and Testament or proper estate plan, your living wishes for the distribution of your estate will be given no weight.
 Instead, your estate will be distributed according to a statutory formula.
 That is not a result that most people desire.

 Planning for making medical decisions on your behalf in the event you are unable to is equally important.
 You should want to take the difficult end of life decisions away from loved ones and the medical professionals.
 We all have a belief on whether we would want to be kept alive on machines for years, or if we would want to die peacefully if we had no chance of recovery.
 Without a Living Will/Medical Power of Attorney, your loved ones will likely make emotional decisions that may have little resemblance to your true desires and wishes.

 Do not wait until you are sitting in a hospital bed to get these important documents drafted.
 Our attorneys can help you put together the right blend of estate planning documents to ensure your loved ones can concentrate on your life and not just your death.
 Everyone dies, so we should all plan for its eventuality.
-If you want to discuss how we can help you, please call for a consultation at (732) 479-4711.
+If you want to discuss how we can help you, at (732) 479-4711.
 Remember, we will not tell you what you want to hear.
 We will tell you what you need to know.